What is a Tax Home?

 Employees vs. the self-employed

-The tax home rules are generally the same for employees and self-employed persons, although the degree to which they can deduct business-related travel expenses differs.
+The tax home rules are generally the same for employees and self-employed people, although the degree to which they can deduct business-related travel expenses differs.
 In general, employees can deduct only work-related expenses for which they haven't been reimbursed by their employer, and they can't deduct the full amount.
-Instead, these expenses can be taken as an itemized deduction, subject to 2% of adjusted gross income, on your tax return.
-Usually, self-employed people can deduct all ordinary and necessary business-related expenses from business income.
-For both, travel expenses must be incurred away from their tax home to qualify for deductions.
+Instead, for tax years prior to 2018, these expenses can be taken as an itemized deduction, subject to (reduced by) 2% of adjusted gross income, on your tax return.
+Usually, self-employed people can deduct ordinary and necessary business-related expenses from business income.
+Travel expenses must be incurred away from their tax home to qualify for deductions.
+Beginning in 2018, most all employees are no longer eligible to deduct these or other unreimbursed employee expenses.